 A young woman, 22-years-old and 28-weeks pregnant, lived with severe developmental delays.
 She lived with the baby’s father in a highly stressful environment – ultimately becoming homeless.
 Staff at the Black Infant Health program connected the parents with community service referrals to acquire an apartment and establish in-home supportive services to assist them in the daily tasks and care of the infant.
 The child remains up-to-date on well-baby checkups and immunizations.

 Make A Splash

-A mother of a toddler enrolled her child, who was terrified even to get his face wet.
-After enrollment in Make A Splash, the program instructor was able to help him overcome his fears by week two.
-Through diligent followthrough of his mother, the child participated in the full series of lessons.
-Now the family can be assured that the baby is as safe as possible around and in the water (including taking baths and even swim playfully) without feeling panicked.
+Drowning is the leading cause of accidental death for children under the age of 5 in California, and is a persistent concern in Kern County with our lakes of course the often-deadly Kern River.
+This program provides not just education, but an opportunity to expose children to water safety and swimming basics at a young age.
+A mother of a toddler recently enrolled her child, who was terrified even to get his face wet.
+After participation in Make A Splash, the program instructor was able to help him overcome his fears by week two.
+Through diligent follow through of his mother, the child participated in the full series of lessons.
+Now the family can be assured that their child is as safe as possible around and in the water (including taking baths and even swim playfully) without feeling panicked.

 Special Start for Exceptional Children